Fundraising for a local hospital commences and a provisional hospital committee forms.

 In 1944, the Ballan community commenced their fundraising campaign to establish a local rural medical facility.
 Little did they know it would take 22 years of tireless effort to see the community’s dream come to fruition.
 Finally, in 1966, Ballan & District Soldiers’ Memorial Bush Nursing Hospital & Hostel Inc. was established, at a time when there were 24 Bush Nursing Hospitals and Hostels operating in Victoria.
 Now, trading as Ballan District Health & Care, we are one of only six remaining in Victoria and we continue the proud community owned and operated ‘Not for Profit’ legacy.

 Today, Ballan District Health & Care is a thriving, contemporary health and aged care organisation offering an extensive range of holistic programs, services and facilities to look after the needs of babies and young children right through to Palliative Care.

 The four major areas today include:

-- Aged Care Accommodation & Services
+- Aged Care accommodation and services

-- Community Childcare Centre.
+- Community Childcare Centre

 Ballan District Health & Care is administered by a Board of Governors, all of whom are skilled volunteers drawn from leadership roles within the corporate and community sectors.
 Ballan District Health & Care is owned by the community, through the Hospital Association.
 Membership application forms are available at Ballan Hospital reception.
-Our organisation is a registered charity with the Australian Charities and Not-for-profits Commission.
+Our organisation is a registered charity with the Australian Charities and Not-for-Profits Commission.